 Keeping your system and drivers updated ensures optimal performance and reduces the chances of encountering a blue screen.

-Fixing the Dell Blue Screen: Windows 10 Solutions
+Fixing the Blue Screen of Death Dell Laptop: Windows 10 Solutions

 When I faced the blue screen on my Dell laptop running Windows 10, I needed to act quickly.
 The BSoD can be triggered by various issues, such as software problems or corrupt system files.
 Here’s how you can troubleshoot and fix it.